-Judgment day for Huffman, facing possible prison for scam
+It's judgment day for Huffman in college admissions scheme

 BOSTON (AP) — Actress Felicity Huffman is returning to court to be sentenced for her role in a sweeping college admissions bribery scandal.

+Actress Felicity Huffman arrives at federal court in Boston on Wednesday, April 3, 2019, to face charges in a nationwide college admissions bribery scandal.
+(AP Photo/Charles Krupa)

 The "Desperate Housewives" star is scheduled to appear in Boston's federal court Friday after pleading guilty to a single count of conspiracy and fraud in May.
-She's the first parent to be sentenced among 34 charged in the scheme.
+She is the first parent to be sentenced among 34 charged in the scheme.

 Huffman has admitted to paying $15,000 to boost her older daughter's SAT scores in 2017 with the help of William "Rick" Singer, an admission consultant at the center of the scheme.
 Prosecutors say Huffman's daughter was unaware of the arrangement.

 Prosecutors have recommended a month in prison, along with supervised release and a $20,000 fine.

+Lesser penalties, including probation, would mean little to someone with "a large home in the Hollywood Hills with an infinity pool," prosecutors said in a Sept.
+6 filing.
+They added that a large fine would be "little more than a rounding error" for someone worth tens of millions of dollars.

 Huffman's lawyers say she should get a year of probation, 250 hours of community service and a $20,000 fine.
+They say that she was only a "customer" in the scheme and that, in other cases of academic fraud, only the ringleaders have gone to prison.

 The case is seen as an indicator of what's to come for others charged in the case.
 Over the next two months, nearly a dozen other parents are scheduled to be sentenced after pleading guilty.
 A total of 15 parents have pleaded guilty, while 19 are fighting the charges.